edamame-course/FastQC/final/2016-06-22_FastQC_tutorial.md

 ##Learning Objectives
 * Understand the information provided in Illumina "raw" fastq files
-* Install auxiliary software on a QIIME EC2 instance
+* Install auxiliary software on an EC2 instance
 * Use FastQC to assess the overall quality of raw sequencing data, and determine the parameters that are important specifically to metagenomes
 * Understand how to write and execute a shell script